twbs/bootstrap/meteor/README.md

 We'll be working with the Bootstrap team to include this integration in their repo and provide same-day updates on Atmosphere.

+# Versions

+There are two versions of this package:

-Bootstrap.css, .js and the Glyphicons font are included.
+* [twbs:bootstrap](https://atmospherejs.com/twbs/bootstrap) - Bootstrap.css, .js and the Glyphicons font are included.
+* [twbs:bootstrap-noglyph](https://atmospherejs.com/twbs/bootstrap-noglyph) - Only the Bootstrap .CSS and .JS files are included.
+Useful if you plan to use a different icon set, such as [Font Awesome](https://atmospherejs.com/fortawesome/fontawesome) or the one from [Bootstrap Material Design](https://atmospherejs.com/fezvrasta/bootstrap-material-design).

 If you need more detailed control on the files, see [Nemo64's package](https://github.com/Nemo64/meteor-bootstrap).